mattantoledo/IE-GEO-QA/README.md

 In addition you can query the ontology by natural language, using the following question structures:
 1. Who is the president of *country*?
 2. Who is the prime minister of *country*?
-3. What is the population of $country?
+3. What is the population of +country+?
 4. What is the area of $country?
 5. What is the form of government of $country?
 6. What is the capital of $country?